Neurofatigue

 More brain activity in brain injury patients

-Scientists have discovered that the brain of a brain injured person works harder and uses more brain cells to process information more nerve activity is shown.
+Scientists discovered that the brain of a brain injured person works harder and uses more brain cells to process information more nerve activity is shown.

 More brain areas are involved in performing normal activities than before the brain injury.
 That difference can be seen with PET scans.
 Parts of the brain that normally show little activity while performing a specific action now become actively involved in the brain's functioning after the injury.